 A mental status examination, just like a physical examination, is an intrusion on the patient’s rights and should not be conducted against the patient’s will.
-Before performing a mental status examination, the patient should consent to the procedure.
-Additionally, the patient should understand that the results of such an exam are going to be documented and he should agree on that.
-If a mental status examination is needed in an emergency setting where the patient cannot give consent, it should be documented that the patient did not agree on this mental status examination.
+Before a physician performs a mental status examination, s/he must explain the procedure to the patient and ensure the patient understands that exam results will be documented.
+If a mental status examination is needed in an emergency setting, where the patient cannot give consent, document that the patient did not consent to the mental status examination.

-The patient’s general appearance should be noted and documented.
-The patient’s sex, apparent age, stated age, race, and ethnicity should be documented.
+The patient’s general appearance, apparent age, stated age, race, and ethnicity should be documented.
 The patient’s nutritional status should be also documented.
-Anorexia nervosa is characterized, for example, by severe low weight.
+For example, anorexia nervosa is characterized by severe low weight.

-- The patient’s entrance to your office should be noted.
+- The patient’s demeanor upon entering the office should be noted.
 A highly suspicious patient, for instance, might have paranoia.

 - The patient’s posture and motor activity should be noted.
 It should also be noted whether the patient appears relaxed or anxious.

-- Patient’s grooming and hygiene can give important clues to the psychiatrist.
+- The patient’s attention to grooming and hygiene can give important clues to the psychiatrist.

 Patient’s Attitude towards the Psychiatrist

-Sometimes, patients give vague answers such as OK or don’t know.
-In that case, further questioning is needed to document the patient’s mood accurately.
+Sometimes, patients give vague answers, such as “OK” or “I don’t know.”
+In that case, ask more questions to document the patient’s mood accurately.

-Once the current mood of the patient is established, questions about the length of that specific mood are needed.
-When mood changes over time or is unstable, a bipolar disorder is more likely for instance.
+Once the patient’s current mood is established, determine how long the patient has experienced that mood.
+For example, when mood changes over time, or is unstable, bipolar disorder is more likely.

 The patient’s affect reflects how the patient currently feels.
-The patient might have an expansive mood with a lot of laughter when he or she is in a manic episode.
-A euthymic or normal affect is appropriate to the patient’s current mood.
-Sometimes, the patient’s affect is constricted and limited.
-This is commonly seen in depressed patients.
+A patient who is in an expansive mood, with a lot of laughter, might be having a manic episode.
+A depressed patient’s affect will be constricted or limited.
+A euthymic, or normal, affect is appropriate for the patient’s current mood.

 A blunted affect is characterized by a very minor variation during the interview.
-Such a patient might be severely depressed or might have a thought disorder.
-A patient with a flat affect shows no variation whatsoever in relation to the patient’s current emotion.
+Such a patient might be severely depressed or have a thought disorder.
+A patient with a flat affect shows no emotional variation.

 The patient’s quality, rate, and quantity of speech should be documented.
-The patient’s responses to open-ended and close-ended questions should be noted.
-Patients who provide too much detail to a close-ended question might be trying to divert the conversation to something else they are more comfortable with.
+The patient’s responses to open-ended and closed-ended questions should be noted.
+Patients who provide too much detail in response to a closed-ended question may be trying to divert the conversation from an uncomfortable topic.

-The status of thought process should be noted as this is vital for a thought disorder diagnosis such as schizophrenia.
-The process of thoughts might be described as without association, with a flight of ideas, rapid thoughts, tangential, circumstantial, word salad, derailment, neologism, clanging, punning, thought blocking or thought poverty.
+The patient’s thought process should be noted since this is vital for a thought disorder diagnosis, such as schizophrenia.
+It might be described as without association, a flight of ideas, rapid thoughts, tangential, circumstantial, word salad, derailment, neologism, clanging, punning, thought blocking, or thought poverty.

-Loss of association between thoughts and flight of ideas are characterized by the rapid movement of one topic to another.
-This might be seen in a bipolar patient in the manic phase.
+Loss of association between thoughts and flight of ideas are characterized by the rapid movement from one topic to another.
+This might be seen in a bipolar patient experiencing a manic episode.
 In patients with flights of ideas, a previous topic might be re-visited again.
-Patients with tangential thought processing tend to switch from topic to another without ever returning to the previous topic.
-Racing of ideas is similar to flights of ideas but the topics might be more rapidly provided.
+Patients with tangential thought processing tend to switch from topic to another, without ever returning to the previous topic.
+Racing of ideas is similar to flights of ideas, but the topics might change more rapidly.
 A complete word salad is seen in psychotic patients.
-This word salad can include known words or newly invented words known as neologism.
+This word salad can include known words or newly invented words, known as neologisms.
 The use of rhyming words is known as clanging.

 |Loosening of associations||No logical connection from one thought to another|